chienh0/image_editor/README.md

-## Photo Filter: Filtering photos using terminal
+## Photo Filter: Filter Web Images Using the Terminal
 ### Project Goal
-To allow users to filter their images using passing a URL.
+To enable users to filter web images using only a URL.

 ### Tech Stack
 <p float='left'>